Materials-Data-Science-and-Informatics/somesy/README.md

 ## Concepts

+Providing rich metadata for you software project, requires representing it differently and at different places in parallel.
+SoMeSy uses a **SoMeSy-specific input section** in your **input file** as a ground truth.
+Here all relevant project metadata is stored and synchronized to different desired **output files**.

-Because the same information is represented in different ways and more or less detail in different files, somesy requires to put all project information in a **somesy-specific input section** is located in a supported **input file**.
+[Because the same information is represented in different ways and more or less detail in different files, somesy requires to put all]: #
+[project information in a **somesy-specific input section** is located in a supported **input file**.]: #
-Somesy will use this as the single source of truth for the supported project metadata fields and can synchronize this information into different **output files**.
+[Somesy will use this as the single source of truth for the supported project metadata fields]: #

-Somesy first **converts** the information as needed for an output, while trying to preserve as much information as possible.
+[and can synchronize this information into different **output files**.]: #

+SoMeSy **converts** the input information based on our mapping that maximizes information preservation during this process.
-Then it **carefully updates** the file, while keeping all other fields in the target file unchanged.
-For files that are usually edited by hand, it will even make sure that the comments in your TOML and YAML files stay in place.
+Then it **updates** the relevant fields in the target file, while keeping other fields unalterd.
+Furhte rit will updates comments in your TOML and YAML files - which are typically edited manually.

 ## Supported File Formats